Abdullah el-Faisal

 Abdullah el-Faisal (born Trevor William Forrest, also known as Abdullah al-Faisal, Sheikh Faisal, Sheik Faisal, and Imam Al-Jamaikee, born 10 September 1963) is a Jamaican Muslim cleric who preached in the United Kingdom until he was convicted of stirring up racial hatred and urging his followers to murder Jews, Hindus, Christians, Americans and other "unbelievers".

 El-Faisal was sentenced to nine years in prison, of which he served four years before being deported to Jamaica in 2007.
 He subsequently traveled to Africa, but was deported from Botswana in 2009 and from Kenya back to Jamaica in January 2010.

-In 2020, El-Faisal was extradited to New York City after being arrested in Jamaica in 2017.
+In 2020, El-Faisal was extradited to the US after being arrested in Jamaica in 2017.
 He was subsequently convicted in January 2023 in New York State Supreme Court in Manhattan on counts including soliciting or providing support for an act of terrorism.
 He was sentenced to 18 years in prison.